waizui/waizui.github.io/posts/bvh/bvh.md

 ![pic.3](./hierachy.png)

 **fig. 3.
 The red ray traverses the BVH.
-Continuing to check smaller bounding box if they intersect with the ray.**
+Continuing to check smaller bounding box if they intersect with the ray.
+Since the ray does not intersect with the bounding box of the sphere, there is no need to check for intersection with the sphere.**

 With the acceleration provided by BVH, we can omit unnecessary computations and find the intersection point much more efficiently.

 ![pic.4](./casting_bvh.png)

 **fig. 4.
 The red bounding box conatins the intersection point.**

 ### Performance Comparison